bootique/bootique-parent/README.md

 ## Deprecation note

 _Since 2.x, we no longer recommend using "bootique-parent" as a parent POM of your projects.
-It is confusing and pollutes the POM with arbitrary property declarations, dependency versions, etc. Instead use assembly the recipes from documentation._
+It is confusing overall and pollutes the POM with arbitrary property declarations, dependency versions, etc. Instead use the assembly recipes from documentation._